Board of Directors

-Laura Cattari (Hamilton, ON) is a member of the Hamilton Roundtable for Poverty Reduction’s Operational Steering Committee and Chair of its Social Assistance Reform Work Group.
+Laura Cattari (ON), President.
+Laura is a member of the Hamilton Roundtable for Poverty Reduction’s Operational Steering Committee and Chair of its Social Assistance Reform Work Group.
 Her promising career in technology came to an end in 2003 with the advent of life long chronic illness.
 The challenges of illness and subsequent poverty have shaped her outlook and passion for social justice today.
 She works diligently to effect public policy change that empowers.
 Laura utilizes community engagement, television and radio appearances and program development reaching tens of thousands; locally, provincially and nationally.
 It was her great honour to be nominated in 2013 as a Woman of Distinction in Hamilton.
 For more information about Laura’s community and professional work see her website.
-Laura is the Vice-President of the Board of Directors.
 Click here to read Laura’s Spotlight on Poverty blog.

 Amanda Ens (Western Region).

 George Lessard (NT), Vice-President.
 George is a communication and media specialist that has travelled the world helping others learn how to use both traditional mass media and the new digital media.
 George grew up in a working class family in Montreal, and since then has lived in some of the poorest & remote parts of Canada following his studies in journalism.
 He has also trained many of the founding members of the first wave of community radio in Quebec.
 Currently he distributes relevant information on social and environmental justice in the Circumpolar Regions via Northern Clips.
 Experiencing poverty first hand has taught him that there are many ways to survive and many wonderful successes to not only learn about, but to help others learn about.
 (Biographie en français).